bsaglimb/bsRegexTutorial/regexTutorial.md

 - `\d` Matches any digit character.
 (0-9)
 - `\p` Matches a character in the specified unicode category.

 ### Flags

 Expression flags change how the expression is interpreted.
 Flags follow the closing forward slash of the expression.
+No flags are used in the HTML tag regex.

 - `i` Ignores case
 - `g` Global search retain the index of the last match, allowing subsequent searches to start from the end of the previous match.
 Without the global flag, subsequent searches will return the same match.